 What to do with pumpkins and pumpkin seeds

-A whopping 18 thousand tonnes of pumpkin gets thrown away after Halloween each year.
+A whopping 18 thousand tonnes of pumpkin gets thrown away in the UK after Halloween each year.
 That’s a huge amount of waste, so why not do your bit this year and help wildlife with your family’s spooky leftovers?

 If your pumpkin is fresh it’s a great ingredient for soups and stews, but if yours is looking a bit worse for wear there’s no need to throw it away.
 Here are a few of our favourite ways to reuse jack-o’-lanterns.